nikolaydubina/go-instrument/README.md

 > Automatically add Trace Spans to Go functions

-- Method 1: generate new class wrapper of original one that adds spans + need to ask original code to wrap classes
+- Method 1: generate new class wrapper in /<pkg>/trace of original one that adds spans + need to ask original code to wrap classes
 - Method 2: inline calls for tracing

 ## Performance Impact